 For this reason, I recommend you purchase your kit directly from the manufacturer or a reputable miniatures dealer.
 Hobby Builders Supply and Dejoux Miniatures are retailers I have had positive experiences with.
 Buying from the manufacturer or an authorized miniatures dealer, will ensure your purchase.
 This is the only way you can get free replacements for missing and/or damaged parts.
 Unless you are an experienced builder, I do not recommend that you purchase your kit from an online auction site or an individual seller.

-To avoid being told that a dollhouse kit is worth "hundreds of dollars" by a seller, I recommened you ask them for a picture of the dollhouse kit box first.
+To avoid being told that a dollhouse kit is worth "hundreds of dollars" by a seller, I recommend you ask them for a picture of the dollhouse kit box first.
 Do not rely on the seller to give you the name of the dollhouse.
 They often get that wrong.
-Look at it for yourself, on the kit box photo.
 Google the name of the dollhouse to get information on it.
 If the dollhouse kit is still in production, it will be listed on the manufacturer's website or some other miniatures retail site.
 Send the links of the highest and lowest selling price to the seller, in order to bring them back to reality.
 They should sell you the dollhouse kit for less than the lowest retail price available.

 Remember, a dollhouse kit is not "new" if it's being sold on an auction site.
 The only one that can sell you a new dollhouse kit, is the manufacturer or a retailer.
 Just because a seller claims they never opened the kit box, doesn't mean it wasn't opened before by a previous owner.
-Trying to identify, with certainty, that a dollhouse kit has never been opened, is extremely difficult.
-Some manufacturers use staples on their boxes but others use tape.
-Some manufacturers cellophane their dollhouse box kits, but others do not.
-Any person, can open a box and staple, tape or cellophane it closed again.
+Trying to identify with certainty that a dollhouse kit has never been opened, is extremely difficult.
+Some manufacturers use staples on their boxes, but others use tape.
+Some manufacturer’s cellophane their dollhouse box kits, but others do not.
+Any person can open a box, remove the expensive components, and then staple, tape or cellophane it closed again.
 So, when buying a kit from an individual seller, "never opened" is relative.
 A lot of these kits have been passed from person to person, for years.
 The possibility they were opened, at some point, is very high.
 Bottom line, just because the kit is in its original box, does not mean it's never been opened.

 Discontinued kits may be hard to come by and highly sought after by certain collectors, but that does not translate into monetary worth.
 This is because a lot of these discontinued kits aren't very difficult to find at all, if you know where to look.
 There are a lot of people out there trying to get rid of theirs.
 All you have to do is take some time to ask around a dollhouse or miniaturists forum and your sought after kit, will be found in no time.

-Even though there is no manufacturer suggested retail price available, to guide yourself by on discontinued dollhouses, there are other people who most likely bought the kit recently.
+Even though there is no manufacturer suggested retail price available to guide yourself by on discontinued dollhouses, there are other people who most likely bought the kit recently.
 Guide yourself by what they paid for.
-There are even some retail stores, that might still have an inventory of discontinued kits.
+There are even some retail stores that might still have an inventory of discontinued kits.
 Search online and you can guide yourself by what they are selling the kit for.
-Send that link to the seller and you should be able to negotiate a reasonable price.
+Send that link to the seller and you should be able to negotiate a more reasonable price.

 If you decided on one of these, then you will most likely need to hire someone to assemble your dollhouse for you.
-We discussed above how expensive this choice can be but there are other potential problems to consider than just the cost of assembly and shipping.
-One of these problems is assembling versus finishing.
+We discussed above how expensive this choice can be, but there are other potential problems to consider than just the cost of assembly and shipping.

 Assembling a dollhouse is different than finishing one.

 When going through this process it's good to keep in mind that dollhouses are one of a kind, handcrafted items whose outcome is completely unknown until it is complete.
 Dollhouse kits are unpredictable and no two dollhouse assemblies are ever the same, even if they are the same model.
-Some dollhouses come together pretty easily but others do not.
+Some dollhouses come together pretty easily, but others do not.
 Finishes are just as unpredictable as the assembly.
-You can only make educated guesses on how something will turn out but you just never know, until you begin the process.
-Pictures and ideas, often times do not materialize into reality because of unforeseen events during the assembly process.
-After those decisions are made and finishes applied, its almost always impossible to reverse them, without the dollhouse sustaining damage or replacement materials and/or parts needed.
-A builder can try to educate their client, as much as possible but unless you have assembled and finished a dollhouse yourself, it is very difficult to grasp just how unpredictable a build can be.
+You can only make educated guesses on how something will turn out, but you just never know, until you begin the process.
+Pictures and ideas, oftentimes, do not materialize into reality because of unforeseen events during the assembly process.
+After those decisions are made and finishes applied, it’s almost always impossible to reverse them, without the dollhouse sustaining damage or replacement materials and/or parts reordered.
+A builder can try to educate their client as much as possible, but unless you have assembled and finished a dollhouse yourself, it is very difficult to grasp just how unpredictable a build can be.